- How did PAWS start?

 Does PAWS care for feral cats?
 What can I do about feral cats?

 PAWS does not have the facilities to care for feral cats.
-You can contact Feral Care or the Feral Cat Spay/Neuter Project, or other feral cat groups in your local area.
-These organizations can provide information on trapping and altering feral cats or provide assistance with renting traps or surgery.
+You can contact local groups that work with feral and community cats.
+These organizations can provide information on trapping and altering feral cats or help with renting traps or surgery.
 For more information and for a list of feral cat organizations refer to our feral cat page.

 Where can I get a humane cat trap?

 Traps may be rented from PAWS for a $10 a day or $50 a week rental fee, plus a $100 refundable deposit.
 You must come to the PAWS Companion Animal Shelter during the hours we are open to rent one.
-Ask a PAWS staff person for "trapping" posters to put up in your neighborhood prior to trapping.
-This warns neighbors who let their cats roam that they may be accidentally trapped, and encourages them to keep the cat indoors.
 Other shelters may rent traps as well.
 Refer to our humane trap rental page for more information.

 Kittens are curious and require lots of stimulation.
 A single, bored kitten will often entertain herself by chewing and climbing on things, or engaging in other possibly destructive or dangerous activities.
 These behaviors are usually reduced if a kitten has another kitten or cat to play with, and has frequent interaction with her human family.